edstott/EE2Project/maths-accelerator/README.md

 You should begin by following the [Pynq setup guide](https://pynq.readthedocs.io/en/latest/getting_started/pynq_z1_setup.html)

 The example notebook for video uses a HDMI input, which might not be readily available to you, and it can be unstable.
-Instead, load the notebooks provided on the project repository
+Instead, work through the notebooks provided in this repository

 1. Research areas of mathematics that would make good visualisation and could be implemented with an algorithm that iterates over the image in a raster pattern.
 2. Set up a hardware simulation flow with Verilator that can run a Verilog module that generates the colour for given pixel coordinates.
 Begin with a simple test pattern.
 Write a simulation wrapper that loops over the pixels in an image and visualises the result as an image file